Am I Eligible?

 For your guests, they would normally require a ‘Standard Visitor Visa’.
 The University cannot provide invitation letters for your family or friends but you can write a letter inviting each of your guests to your ceremony - check the Immigration Service General Visitor Visas webpage for more information (scroll down the page to see the 'sample invitation letter').
 If you need to contact the International Student Office for further advice, please complete the online form.

 If you do not have a valid Tier 4 visa, you should apply for a ‘Standard Visitor Visa’.
 To do so you should request a Student Status letter, and include in your visa application a print-out of the email from the Graduation Team which confirms that you have been invited to attend the Graduation Ceremony, and a print-out of the email from professional services/your academic department confirming that you have passed your degree.
 Please refer to this webpage for more information as to what other documents you may need for this visa application.

 We can only guarantee two guest tickets for entrance to the ceremony.
 Guest tickets are not posted - they are collected on the day of your graduation in the same venue as your robes.

 No, we do not make a charge for graduand or guest tickets.
 Entrance is free.

 No. Any available extra guest tickets will be allocated on a first-come, first-served basis and are subject to availability.
 Graduands will be allocated a maximum of two.
-Any spare tickets may be collected from 08.30 (for 11.00 ceremonies), and from 11.30 (for 15.00 ceremonies).
+Spare tickets (if available) may be collected from 08.30 (for 11.00 ceremonies), and from 11.30 (for 15.00 ceremonies).
 These may only be requested by the graduand, at the same time as collecting pre-allocated tickets.

 Due to seating capacity and the number of attending graduands there is always a limit on the number of guests tickets we can allocate but we do hope that they will be able to enjoy and celebrate the rest of the day with you.
 You can request additional guest tickets when you arrive to collect your tickets, but where additional tickets are available, these are allocated on a first-come, first-served basis.